 Looking for a detox or rehab center near you in Coral Springs, Florida?
 Browse the listings below to find the best addiction treatment center for you.

 Coral Springs, Florida, is part of Broward County and is located just a few steps from the Everglades.
 The city, much like the rest of Florida, is also dealing with a substance abuse problem.
-According to the Overdose Detection Mapping Application Program (ODMAP), drug overdoses in the country in 2020 increased by 42% in May compared to 2019.1 Despite these trends, the Department of Health (DOH) continues to work on preventative initiatives to help those struggling with substance abuse.1
+According to the Overdose Detection Mapping Application Program (ODMAP), drug overdoses in the country in 2020 increased by 42% in May compared to 2019.1 Despite these trends, the Department of Health (DOH) continues to work on preventative initiatives to help those struggling with substance misuse.1

 Out of the many focuses, prevention of substance use among the youth is of primary concern.
-Luckily, according to the Florida Youth Substance Abuse Survey, the prevalence of lifetime alcohol use went from 53% to 35% between 2008 and 2020.2 Binge drinking by students during this time period decreased from 15% to 7%.2 Marijuana use did stay almost the same, only dropping by 1%.2 But the use of other illicit drugs besides marijuana decreased from 21% to 14%, showing significant improvement.2
+Luckily, according to the Florida Youth Substance Abuse Survey, the prevalence of lifetime alcohol use went from 53% to 35% between 2008 and 2020.2 Binge drinking by students during this time period decreased from 15% to 7%.2 Marijuana use did stay almost the same, only dropping by 1%,2 but the use of other illicit drugs (besides marijuana) decreased from 21% to 14%, showing significant improvement.2

 Furthermore, the Substance Abuse and Mental Health Services Administration (SAMHSA) treatment locator shows 107 facilities within 25 miles of Coral Springs, FL, offering drug and alcohol addiction treatment services.5